- What is the Ski Swap?

 - Is there a terrain park at Mt.
 Spokane?

-Yes, and it’s consistently voted one of the Best Terrain Parks in the Inland Northwest, including Best Place To Ski and Best Place To Snowboard by The Inlander in 2014, 2015, and 2016.
+Yes, and it’s consistently voted one of the Best Terrain Parks in the Inland Northwest, including Best Place To Ski and Best Place To Snowboard by readers of The Inlander.

 - What about cross-country skiing?